-She studies complex coastal air/sea interactions, those surrounding cities and islands, utilizing high-resolution (<5 km) coupled ocean/atmosphere/hydrology models and observations from targeted field campaigns around the globe.
-Dr. Pullen has served on the steering team for field studies in urban meteorology (DHS/Defense Threat Reduction Agency NYC Urban Dispersion Program) and tropical meteorology and oceanography (Office of Naval Research, PhilEx and PISTON programs).
+She studies complex coastal interactions, those surrounding cities and islands, utilizing high-resolution (<5 km) coupled ocean/atmosphere/hydrology models and observations from targeted field campaigns around the globe.
+Dr. Pullen has served on the steering team for field studies in urban meteorology (DHS/Defense Threat Reduction Agency NYC Urban Dispersion Program) and tropical meteorology and oceanography (Office of Naval Research, PhilEx and PISTON programs), and is a Fulbright Scholar (Philippines).
 Dr. Pullen’s research contributes to the understanding and development of resilience and sustainability in coastal environments, and the enhancement of Earth System Models on weather, subseasonal-to-seasonal, and climate timescales.
 Her work also improves the treatment of air/sea/urban processes within transport and dispersion models for chemical/biological radiological and nuclear (CBRN) applications.

-In 2015 Dr. Pullen was elected as the physical oceanography councilor for The Oceanography Society.
-She was a member of the 2014-2016 National Research Council committee on Earth System Prediction and is on the international GODAE Coastal Ocean and Shelf Seas Task Team.
+Dr. Pullen currently serves on the Steering Committee of the American Meteorological Society (AMS) Commission on the Weather, Water, and Climate Enterprise.
+Previously, she was the elected physical oceanography councilor for The Oceanography Society (2015-2018).
+Dr. Pullen is part of the National Academies committee to review the forthcoming Fourth National Climate Assessment (NCA4): Impacts.
+She was a member of the 2014-2016 National Academies committee on Earth System Prediction and is on the international GODAE Coastal Ocean and Shelf Seas Task Team.
 Dr. Pullen is a board member of the Waterfront Alliance, a civic organization representing over 1000 groups with a stake in the NY/NJ waterfront, and is co-chair of the policy committee.
 She was a chapter co-author of the 2015 New York City Panel on Climate Change (NPCC2) report, and serves on the Science Advisory Committee for the Environmental & Climate Sciences Department of Brookhaven National Laboratory.

 With support from the Carnegie Corporation Professor Pullen has developed Nuclear Issues and Civil Protection initiatives, including a workshop and a graduate course on Nuclear Security and Terrorism.
 Most recently she is a co-PI on a collaborative project "Reinventing Civil Defense."
 She is a member of the advisory board of the Federation of American Scientists and was on the Regional Catastrophic Planning Team (NY/NJ/CT/PA) Improvised Nuclear Device (IND) Science Plan Committee.

 Dr. Pullen holds a master’s degree in applied mathematics from the University of Arizona, and a Ph.D. in physical oceanography from Oregon State University.
 As an undergraduate at Macalester College she majored in physics and math.
-She was the first undergraduate intern at the Santa Fe Institute and conducted postdoctoral work at the Naval Research Laboratory pioneering air/sea coupled modeling.
+She was the first undergraduate intern at the Santa Fe Institute and conducted postdoctoral work in the Naval Research Laboratory's Marine Meteorology Division pioneering air/sea coupled modeling.
 Her science roots are in complexity theory.